rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 new-symbol-mangling = false
 ```

-> See the comments in `config.toml.example` for more info.
+> See the comments in `config.example.toml` for more info.

 You will need to rebuild the compiler after changing any configuration option.